surjikal/backbone-mcommerce-client/README.md

 ### Grunt Server Middleware Hack

 Include this middleware in the grunt server (`/node_modules/grunt/tasks/server.js`) to let our app router handle requests as opposed to the node server.
 More concretely, say you navigate to `/boutiques/vipl` instead of `/`.
 Instead of showing you a `404`, this middleware will serve the index file, which lets the backbone router handle the url.

+It needs to be the **first** item in the `middleware` list.
+You'll have to close and reopen grunt after adding the middleware.

     function(req, res, next) {
         var isAjaxRequest  = 'x-requested-with' in req.headers;